Why Is Alexanderplatz Famous? A Local Explains

 The Galeria Kaufhof is a well-known German department store, prominently located with the Fountain of Friendship Between Nations in front.
 Primark attracts a younger crowd for affordable fashion, while Decathlon in the Rathauspassage is a go-to for sporting gear.

-Note that while most shops in Berlin are closed on Sundays, those at Alexanderplatz remain open.
+Note that while most shops in Berlin are closed on Sundays, those at Alexanderplatz remain open as it is considered a tourist area, and there are many souvenir shops.

 You can reach Alexanderplatz by Berlin’s extensive public transportation network: